Dr Cathryn MacCallum

 Ada specialises in the development and management of education and capacity building needs assessments, primarily in the fields of formal/ informal education, women, youth, and migrants.
 She has planned and monitored research activities in West Africa and Latin America.
 Fluent in Italian, French and Spanish, she has coordinated a range of international advocacy networks and sits on EU and UN policy advisory groups related to food security and rural development.

 Anne specialises in social science research, public policy and education projects.
 She has extensive experience with project management, training and facilitating after nearly a decade of work with the UNESCO and the UK voluntary sector.
 Anne has a MA in International Relations from Durham University and has worked, lived and studied in the UK, Australia, Tanzania and the US as well as her native Norway.

 Bob is a qualified UK teacher, marine biologist and former senior civil servant who is a specialist in Project Management, Community Development, Education and Environmental Management.
 He has significant experience of working with NGOs, Charities, agencies, local and national governments and bridging the gap between government and communities.
 He has considerable experience of designing and delivering volunteer programmes for groups and in managing environmental, community and Citizen Science projects.
 He has has supported the set up of numerous social enterprises and delivered and facilitated hundred of community based programmes.
-In former lives Bob worked in both mountain rescue and as a qualified bus driver.

 Dr Matthew Richmond